On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Abstract

 \section{Abstract}

 In this paper we justify Koiter's model for linearly elastic generalised membrane shells of the first kind subjected to remaining confined in a prescribed half-space.
-After showing that the confinement condition considered in this paper is equivalent, under the validity of the Kirchhoff-Love assumptions, to the classical Signorini condition, we formulate the corresponding obstacle problem for a three-dimensional linearly elastic generalised membrane shell of the first kind, and we conduct a rigorous asymptotic analysis as the thickness approaches to zero on the unique solution for one such model.
-We show that the solution to the three-dimensional obstacle problem converges to the unique solution of a two-dimensional model consisting of a set of variational inequalities that are posed over the abstract completion of a non-empty, closed and convex set.
-We recall that the two-dimensional limit model obtained departing from Koiter's model is characterised by the same variational inequalities as the two-dimensional model obtained departing from the variational formulation of a three-dimensional linearly elastic generalised membrane shell subjected to remaining confined in a prescribed half-space, with the remarkable difference that the sets where solutions for these two-dimensional limit models are sought do not coincide, in general.
+After showing that the confinement condition considered in this paper is equivalent, under the validity of the Kirchhoff-Love assumptions, to the classical Signorini condition, we formulate the corresponding obstacle problem for a three-dimensional linearly elastic generalised membrane shell of the first kind, and we perform a rigorous asymptotic analysis as the thickness approaches to zero on the unique solution for one such model.
+We show - and this constitutes the first novelty in this paper - that the solution to the three-dimensional obstacle problem converges to the unique solution of a two-dimensional model consisting of a set of variational inequalities that are posed over the abstract completion of a non-empty, closed and convex set.
+The two-dimensional limit model with Koiter's model as a point of departure is characterised by the same variational inequalities as the two-dimensional model obtained with the variational formulation of a three-dimensional linearly elastic generalised membrane shell subjected to remaining confined in a prescribed half-space as a point of departure, with the noticeable difference that the sets where solutions for these two-dimensional limit models are sought do not coincide, in general.

 In order to complete the justification of Koiter's model for linearly elastic generalised membrane shells of the first kind subjected to remaining confined in a half-space, we give sufficient conditions ensuring that the sets where solutions for these two-dimensional limit models are sought coincide.
+The latter constitutes the second main novelty presented in this work.

 \textbf{Keywords.} Variational Inequalities $\cdot$ Generalised Membrane Shells $\cdot$ Asymptotic Analysis $\cdot$ Obstacle Problems

 \textbf{MSC 2020.} 35J86, 47H07, 74B05.